Talor-A/node-unfluff/README.md

 ## Credits / Thanks

-This library is largely based on [python-goose](https://github.com/grangier/python-goose) by [Xavier Grangier](https://github.com/grangier) which is in turn based on [goose](https://github.com/GravityLabs/goose) by [Gravity Labs](https://github.com/GravityLabs).
+This module is a front-endable (with browserify) version of [unflufff by ageitgey](https://github.com/ageitgey/node-unfluff) who has this to say about the tool: This library is largely based on [python-goose](https://github.com/grangier/python-goose) by [Xavier Grangier](https://github.com/grangier) which is in turn based on [goose](https://github.com/GravityLabs/goose) by [Gravity Labs](https://github.com/GravityLabs).
 However, it's not an exact port so it may behave differently on some pages and the feature set is a little bit different.
 If you are looking for a python or Scala/Java/JVM solution, check out those libraries!

+This README is, in most part, the same as ageitgey's.
+This fork simply removes the use of the `fs` module, allowing the tool to be browserified and used in the front end as well as the backend.
+I hope the module will be replaced by an fs-free version of the original, but for now here it is.

 ## Install

 To install the command-line `unfluff` utility:

-    npm install -g unfluff
+    npm install -g @knod/unfluff

 To install the `unfluff` module for use in your Node.js project:

-    npm install --save unfluff
+    npm install --save @knod/unfluff

 ## Usage